EdwardHFR/EdwardHuang-Fintech545/Week03/README.md

 # No additional packages need to be installed before running programs written for this assignment; plz just import packages as indicated in each file
+# also, for some programs, plz run codes in part, or things, like graphs, would be messed up